hakerdefo/hakerdefo.github.io/_posts/2021-01-13-how-to-use-ahadns.md

 - Choose **Internet Protocol Version 4 (TCP/IPv4)**.
 - Click on the **Properties** button at the bottom right.
 - Select **Use the following DNS server addresses** option.
-- In this article I'll use Netherlands & India servers.
-Feel free to select any of AhaDNS servers from the table above.
 - Add **5.2.75.75** as your **Preferred DNS server**.
 - Add **45.79.120.233** as your **Alternate DNS server**.
 - Complete the setup by clicking on the **OK** button.